 We all have our treasured Christmas traditions.
 In my world, many of those traditions have changed and are still changing.
 Fast.

-Back home at the folk’s, she warmed up a big pot of beef burger soup which we downed with grilled cheese sandwiches.
+Back home at the folk’s, Mother warmed up a big pot of Beef Burger Soup, which we downed with grilled cheese sandwiches.
 A nice change from the turkey overload.
 Then, time for the tree trimming to begin.
 With carols on the stereo, we helped the folks start their decorating.
 Stringing lights & hanging our favorite family ornaments, we made very merry.
 Then, one by one, departed home to dress up our own trees.

 Fast-forward a number of years.
 Our parents passed away & we feel their absence.
 Yet, we still keep Christmas – just much differently now.
 My daughter is married with a family of her own.
-It’s good to have little ones excited about decorating the tree again.
-Or maybe it’s more accurate to say, “…excited about pulling ornaments off the tree.”
+It’s delicious to have little ones excited about decorating the tree.
+Or maybe more accurately, “…excited about pulling ornaments off the tree.”

-Gift cards for iTunes, Blue Ray DVDs, or the latest technological gadgets have replaced the shirt and tie as popular presents.
+Gift cards for iTunes, Blue Ray DVDs, & the latest technological gadgets have replaced the shirt & tie as popular presents.
 It really is a new day.

-This year, there were changes for me, too.
-I finally dumped my dial-up for wireless.
+There have been changes for me, too.
+Five years back, I finally dumped my dial-up for wireless.
 Got an iPhone.
-(Joined the twenty-first century.)
-And decided to decorate my Pinterest page for the holidays.
-Yep.
-Took valuable time away from the vacuuming, true, but I managed to find a Christmasy cover for each of my Pinterest boards.
-(Minus one.)
-It was such fun – almost as if I was stringing sparkly lights on the tree!
+(About time I joined the twenty-first century.)
+Then decided to decorate my Pinterest page for the holidays.
+It took valuable time away from the vacuuming, true, but I managed to find a Christmasy cover for each of my Pinterest boards.
+It was such fun – almost as if I was stringing sparkly lights on the tree.